-You want to move the VM to a subnet that is in the same virtual network as the original one.
+- You want to attach the VM to a different subnet that is in the same virtual network as the original one.

-You want to move the VM to a subnet that is in a different virtual network as the original one.
-And the target vnet is in the same region as the VM.
+- You want to attach the VM to a subnet that is in a different virtual network than the original one.

 # Get network interface $nic = Get-AzNetworkInterface -Name "vm-nic-foo" # Get virtual network $vnet = Get-AzVirtualNetwork -Name "vnet-bar" # Get a subnet from vnet $subnet = Get-AzVirtualNetworkSubnetConfig -Name "snet-bar-1 -VirtualNetwork $vnet # Change subnet of network interface $nic.IpConfigurations.Subnet.Id = $subnet.Id # Finally write back to Azure $nic | Set-AzNetworkInterface

 # Get ip configuration name az network nic show --name vm-demo661 --resource-group vm-demo --query ipConfigurations.name # Get target subnet id az network vnet subnet show --vnet-name vnet-demo --name snet-destination --resource-group rg-infrastructure --query id # Change subnet of network interface az network nic ip-config update --name ipconfig1 --nic-name vm-demo661 --resource-group vm-demo_group --set subnet.id=<target-subnet-id>